solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/access_control.md

 }
 {{< /highlight >}}

-We now have a valid Json Web Key Set (JWKS).
-Save this into a file called `jwks.json`.
+We now have a valid Json Web Key Set (JWKS), saved into a file called `jwks.json`.

 ### Create JWKS Server